SioKCronin/website/content/vision.md

 critical component of this, but for most ventures I'd say is not the bottleneck.
-Exploring how we gather and store high-quality, relevant data in a performant, scalable infrastructure, and empower a diverse, creative engineering culture to reimagine systems of moving and deriving insights from data to solve problems that matter is the unsolved question I'm tackling.
+Exploring how we gather and store high-quality, relevant data in a performant, scalable infrastructure, and empower a diverse, creative engineering culture to build systems of moving and deriving insights from data to solve problems that matter is the unsolved question I'm tackling.
+I loosely operationalize this a practice of platform engineering with the following pillars:

 * Gathering data
 * Storing data